JoshMarino/gazebo_and_ros_control/README.md

 ```

 *4) Step four:*
 The basis for interfacing Gazebo and ros_control is the .xacro file.
 This file will contain all the necessary descriptions to essentially 'build' your robot in the Gazebo world.
-It accounts for every single joint and link that make up the robot, in which cameras and any attachment is considered a link, and all links are connected via joints.
-The URDF [links](http://wiki.ros.org/urdf/XML/link) and [joints](http://wiki.ros.org/urdf/XML/joint) must be sufficiently defined in order for Gazebo and Rvis to 'realise' the robot.
+It accounts for every joint and link that make up the robot, in which cameras and any attachment is considered a link, and all links are connected via joints.
+The URDF [links](http://wiki.ros.org/urdf/XML/link) and [joints](http://wiki.ros.org/urdf/XML/joint) must be sufficiently defined in order for Gazebo and RViz to define the robot.

 The transmission_interface and hardware_interface for each joint-actuator pair are also defined here.
-The Transmission type used in our code is a Simple Reduction Transmission, although depending on the actuator-joint relationship, other transmission methods can be set here.
+The transmission type used in our code is a Simple Reduction Transmission, although depending on the actuator-joint relationship, other transmission methods can be set here.

-To simulate and visualize the robot in Gazebo and Rviz, the links need to have three well-defined tags:
+To simulate and visualize the robot in Gazebo and RViz, the links need to have three well-defined tags:
  * collision
  * visual
  * interial